inductiontrace/zoomiot/README.md

 Create a new folder in `modules/` with a Python file implementing a `tick(inbox, send_mail)` function.
 Drop the folder onto the Pico and register it with the main driver.
-That's it – happy hacking!